jinalmore019/jinal_more/README.md

 - 🎓 Computer Engineering Student
 - 💻 Interested in **Software Development and Problem Solving**
+- 🚀 Participating in **Hackathons and Technical Events**
 - 🌱 Currently learning **Data Structures and Algorithms**
-- 🚀 Participating in **Hackathons and Technical Events**
-- 🤝 Open to learning new technologies and collaborations
+- 🤝 Open to learning new technologies and collaboration

 ---